 All residence halls are secured 24 hours a day and have been equipped with a card access system.
 Residents may gain entrance only to their residence hall via their student I.D. card.
 All other doors are locked 24 hours a day and are equipped with an indicator that alerts the Campus Police and hall staff, if left ajar for a designated period of time.
-Also, a direct telephone line to Campus Police is located at each card access door.
-The residence halls have interior doors leading to the hallways that are equipped with combination or card access lock and remain locked at all times.
+The residence halls have interior doors leading to the hallways that are equipped with a key card access lock and remain locked at all times.
 Security cameras are located within and around most housing facilities.

 In Buccaneer Ridge Apartments, each bedroom is furnished with a switch, when activated, will sound an alarm indicating an emergency within that particular apartment unit.
 The alarm is activated at the Public Safety Building immediately when the switch is pulled.
 Each apartment has a key/card for the front door entrance, and each bedroom has a separate and individual key.

 The Department of Public Safety and Housing and Residence Life operate a Night Patrol from approximately 12:00 a.m. until 4:00 a.m. each night in the vicinity of the residence halls, apartment complexes and parking areas.
 These individuals are not police officers, but are equipped with two-way radios and have a uniform.
 Duties include checking for propped doors, checking locked doors, watching for any unusual event, providing a walking escort, and checking parking lots around the residence halls.
 A full-time officer, a full-time security guard, along with privately contracted night patrol, patrols Buccaneer Ridge during late night and early morning hours.